sehlen-bsi/botan-docs/docs/audit_report/src/10_appendix_pr5712_review.rst

-   certificate with serial 1234 from CA-A could be flagged revoked because a different CA-B's certificate with serial 1234 is listed (false revocation), or an entry could fail to be attributed correctly (false non-revocation). ``certificateIssuer`` is critical, but only at the *entry* level — entry-level critical extensions do not flow into the CRL-level unknown-critical check, so nothing would automatically catch the misinterpretation.
+   certificate with serial 1234 from CA-A could be flagged revoked because a different CA-B's certificate with serial 1234 is listed (false revocation), or an entry could fail to be attributed correctly (false non-revocation).
+In practice a second, independent mechanism catches this case: ``certificateIssuer`` is a *critical* entry extension that Botan does not recognize, and since PR #5611 (also in 3.13.0) unknown critical extensions at the CRL *entry* level render the whole CRL unusable (``CRL_HAS_UNKNOWN_CRITICAL_EXTENSION``), per RFC 5280 5.3.
+   So an indirect CRL that actually uses per-entry issuer attribution is rejected twice over — by the IDP ``indirectCRL`` applicability check reviewed here, and by the entry-level critical-extension gate.

 3. **Authorization/trust scoping.** Even with (1) and (2) in place, the
    verifier must decide that *this* cRLIssuer is legitimately entitled to